 PHILLIPS School ~ Laurel uses a behavioral approach within a therapeutic milieu to help all students achieve academic, emotional, and behavioral improvement.
 The Behavior Department supports the classroom staff in designing and implementing a positive behavior system that recognizes and rewards students for demonstrating appropriate behavior.

-Related Services: Counseling, family services, speech/language therapy, occupational therapy, extended school year.
+Related Services: Counseling, family services, speech/language therapy, and occupational therapy.

 The Ridge School of Montgomery County